 If you love mug cakes, I have pulled together some of the best gluten free mug cake recipes for you.
-These mug cakes are my favorite because they are moist, delicious, and they cook in your microwave in about 2 minutes.
+These mug cakes are my favorite because they are moist and delicious, and they cook in your microwave in about 2 minutes.

 Grab a fork because you are about to indulge in a delicious single-serving cake in record time!
-Whether you love vanilla, chocolate, lemon, or another flavor of cake, I have a delicious gluten free microwave cake recipe for you!
+Whether you love vanilla, chocolate, lemon, or another cake flavor, I have a delicious gluten free microwave cake recipe for you!